Skip to main content

 1. Choose who to involve

-Reviewing your Influence Map, bring people who can shape the system using your.
+Reviewing your Influence Map, bring people who can shape the system.
 This could be your team, cross-discipline partners, or stakeholders.

 2. Frame the direction